Pipeline YAML Reference#

 Some information about what happens behind the scenes: Semaphore 2.0

-reads the plain text file and creates the equivalent job using a
+reads the plain text file and creates an equivalent job using a

 commands